Polyestradiol phosphate: Generic names

 Polyestradiol phosphate is the generic name of the drug and its INN and BAN.
 It is also known by its developmental code name Leo-114.

 Brand names

-PEP is marketed exclusively under the brand name Estradurin or Estradurine.
+PEP was marketed exclusively under the brand name Estradurin or Estradurine.

 Availability

 Availability of polyestradiol phosphate in countries throughout the world as of March 2018.
 Blue is currently marketed, green is formerly marketed.

 PEP has been marketed in the United States and widely throughout Europe, including in Austria, Belgium, the Czech Republic, Denmark, Finland, Germany, Italy, the Netherlands, Norway, Russia, Spain, Sweden, Switzerland, Ukraine, and the United Kingdom.
-It is no longer available in the United States, Switzerland, and certain other countries however, but is still known to be marketed in Austria, Belgium, Denmark, Finland, the Netherlands, Norway, and Sweden.
+It is no longer available in the United States and Europe.

 Research

 PEP has been studied as a means of hormonal breast enhancement in women.

 A combination of PEP and medroxyprogesterone acetate was studied in women as a long-lasting combined injectable contraceptive for use by intramuscular injection once every three months.